 - By the end of 2014 harmonization with relevant EU legislation regarding inspectorate and consumer protection; - During the period 2013-2015 the work on increase of cooperation, inter-institutional, regional, with private sector and civil society

-EU security laws regarding other goods of consumption (toys, cosmetics, electrical
+EU safety rules regarding other goods of consumption (toys, cosmetics, electrical

-equipment etc) are as stricter.
-If a company finds out that they have issued in the
+equipment etc) are stricter.
+If a company finds out that they have placed on the

-market insecure products then it’s obliged by law to inform the authorities of the
+market dangerous products then it’s obliged by law to inform the authorities of the

 affected countries.
-If the production represents a huge risk then the company should
+If the product represents a huge risk then the company should

-organize the withdrawal of the production from the market.
+organize the withdrawal of the product from the market.

-Sharing of information about dangerous products in the regional network Within the safety of food products, there is a regional network for exchange of information on dangerous products.
+Sharing of information about dangerous products in the regional network Within the safety of non-food? products, there is a regional network for exchange of information on dangerous products.
 Part of this regional network is Kosovo, Albania, Serbia, Montenegro, Bosnia and Herzegovina and Macedonia.

 This project was initiated by the German organization GIZ in order to increase the control on the market regarding product safety.
 Until now are exchanged dozens information about dangerous products, there are also held some joint training on identifying the products that could potentially be dangerous.